Difficult material: leeches

 - Reschedule - reschedule the leech by specifying the next repetition date

 - Save layout - save the current layout and preserve the position of the leech alert wizard

-- Bright-Bad - grades that can be used to evaluate your response to the question posed by the leech (these act in the same way as grade buttons in the element window)
+- Bright-Null - grades that can be used to evaluate your response to the question posed by the leech (these act in the same way as grade buttons in the Element window)